Director: Marc Forster

 This modern approach to zombies having them as Olympic sprinters is seriously messing with my survivability in a zombie apocalypse fantasy.

-I actually have my own personal trivia with this film as I stumbled upon the set in August 2011 in Glasgow trying to find my way to the train station; I remember being redirected by crew as I thought I was looking at a car massive car crash.
-I innocently asked one of the crew if anyone had been hurt to which the crew members replied in fits of laughter that it was the new Brad Pitt film.
-But another bizarre tie I have to the film was a month or two later my uncle telling me how he found a script in his room in Malta for a zombie movie starring Brad Pitt.
+I have my own personal trivia with this film as I stumbled upon the set in August 2011 in Glasgow trying to find my way to the train station; I remember being redirected by crew as I thought I was looking at a car massive car crash.
+I innocently asked one of the crew if anyone had been hurt, to which the crew members replied in fits of laughter that it was the new Brad Pitt film.
+But another bizarre tie I have to the film was a month or two later, my uncle telling me how he found a script in his room in Malta for a zombie movie starring Brad Pitt.
 My uncle thought nothing of it at the time and handed it to the reception of the hotel.

 The film first introduces us to our protagonist Gerry Lane and his family, they are presented as a typical suburban family, however the film hints at the misfortunes to come with grim reports on their television.
 After the film has established that Gerry is the dream husband and father (and that Brad Pitt still looks more handsome than 99% of men regardless of any haircut) we see the family stuck in heavy traffic in Philadelphia (These scenes were shot in Glasgow).
-There is further foreshadowing with news reports on their radio.
-Suddenly all hell breaks loose and Gerry has to Get his family to safety as people are literally going rabid around them.
+There are further foreshadowing with news reports on their radio.
+Suddenly, all hell breaks loose and Gerry has to get his family to safety as people are literally going rabid around them.
 The story then has Brad hired by his former handler to investigate this global pandemic which is rapidly spreading across the globe.
-From there Gerry has to scan the globe for answers before it’s too late.
+From there, Gerry has to scan the globe for answers before it’s too late.

 Marc Forster shoots the film in a fast-paced, almost wild manner which leaves very little room to breathe.
 This works both for and against the film.
-I liked the intensity on display every moment felt like a life or death situation however the camera shifts, cuts and shakes which left me feeling nauseous and wishing I could actually see what was happening in the chaos.
-The music resembles the Exorcist’s tubular bells which thump as we see long shots of city’s falling to the pandemonium.
-These long shots are used a number of times which doesn’t always work.
+I liked the intensity on display, every moment felt like a life or death situation, however the shaky camerawork left me feeling nauseous and wishing I could actually see what was happening in the chaos.
+The music resembles The Exorcist’s Tubular Bells, which thumps over long shots of cities falling to the pandemonium.
+They use these long shots several times, which doesn’t always work.